SEU-MSLab/PRVTDNN/README.md

 ## Prerequisites
 * JDK 8 or newer.
 You can install the JDK as recommended by your operating system, or use the prebuilt binaries from [AdoptOpenJDK](https://adoptopenjdk.net/).
 * SBT.
 SBT is the most common built tool in the Scala community.
 You can download it [here](https://www.scala-sbt.org/download.html).
+* Firrtl.
+Firrtl is the tool to convert firrtl to verilog file.
+You can download it [here](https://github.com/llvm/circt/releases), and put it to your environment variable $PATH.

 ## How to get started
 ```sh